-- 1. The Region shall perform active outreach and education to ensure that providers and other community partners are aware of the access system and how to use it.
-Outreach occurs to commonly un-served or underserved populations such as children and families, older adults, homeless persons, members of ethnic, racial, linguistic and culturally-diverse groups, persons with dementia and pregnant women. - 2.
-Access staff are kept up to date about a variety of community resources that may be useful to applicants; and maintain linkages with local law enforcement and follow protocol for local jail diversion. - 3.
-The Region's Medical Director shall be involved in the review of and oversight of access policies and clinical practices. - All access system clinicians are qualified, credentialed and trained according to the Medicaid Provider Manual, MIChild Provider Manual, Michigan Mental Health Code, Michigan Public Health Code and the contract with MDHHS. - 5.
-Mechanisms are in place to ensure conflict free case management and to prevent other conflict of interest between the coverage function and access or authorization of services. - 6.
-Provider capacity is monitored to ensure adequate capacity for all levels of care and services types. - 7.
-Telephone answering rates, call abandonment rates and timeliness of appointments are routinely monitored and measured and any necessary performance issues are addressed through a Quality Improvement Plan. - 8.
-The PIHP will implement a process to verify that the provider network adheres to walk-in access standards; for example, verifying that members who walk- in requesting services are screened within 30 minutes.
-There will be a contract monitoring component to ensure compliance, especially with priority population timeframes.
+- The Region shall perform active outreach and education to ensure that providers and other community partners are aware of the access system and how to use it.
+Outreach occurs to commonly un-served or underserved populations such as children and families, older adults, homeless persons, members of ethnic, racial, linguistic and culturally-diverse groups, persons with dementia and pregnant women. - Access staff are kept up to date about a variety of community resources that may be useful to applicants; and maintain linkages with local law enforcement and follow protocol for local jail diversion. - The Region's Medical Director shall be involved in the review of and oversight of access policies and clinical practices. - All access system clinicians are qualified, credentialed and trained according to the Medicaid Provider Manual, MIChild Provider Manual, Michigan Mental Health Code, Michigan Public Health Code and the contract with MDHHS. - Mechanisms are in place to ensure conflict free case management and to prevent other conflict of interest between the coverage function and access or authorization of services. - Provider capacity is monitored to ensure adequate capacity for all levels of care and services types.

 SUBJECT CHAPTER SECTION SUBJECT

 Access to Services 05 01 01

 CHAPTER SECTION

-Clinical Practice Guidelines Access to Service ces
+Clinical Practice Guidelines Access to Serv vices